Severe Thunderstorm Warning issued for Bergen, Passaic by NWS - News Break

 Severe Thunderstorm Warning issued for Bergen, Passaic by NWS

-Effective: 2021-07-08 13:24:00 EDT Expires: 2021-07-08 14:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Remain alert for a possible tornado!
-Tornadoes can develop quickly from severe thunderstorms.
-If you spot a tornado go at once into the basement or small central room in a sturdy structure.
-For your protection move to an interior room on the lowest floor of a building.
-Target Area: Bergen; Passaic The National Weather Service in Upton NY has issued a * Severe Thunderstorm Warning for Central Passaic County in northeastern New Jersey Northern Bergen County in northeastern New Jersey Rockland County in southeastern New York * Until 215 PM EDT. * At 124 PM EDT, a severe thunderstorm was located over Ramsey, moving northeast at 20 mph.
+Effective: 2021-07-12 17:51:00 EDT Expires: 2021-07-12 18:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Prepare immediately for large hail and deadly cloud to ground lightning.
+Seek shelter inside a well-built structure.
+Stay away from windows.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Bergen; Passaic The National Weather Service in Upton NY has issued a * Severe Thunderstorm Warning for Passaic County in northeastern New Jersey Northwestern Bergen County in northeastern New Jersey South central Orange County in southeastern New York Rockland County in southeastern New York * Until 630 PM EDT. * At 550 PM EDT, a severe thunderstorm was located over West Milford, moving east at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor hail damage to vehicles is possible.
-Expect wind damage to trees and power lines. * This severe thunderstorm will be near Ridgewood and Ramsey around 130 PM EDT.
-Suffern around 140 PM EDT.
-Monsey around 150 PM EDT.
-Nanuet, Tappan, Pearl River and Norwood around 155 PM EDT.
-Orangeburg and Pomona around 200 PM EDT.
-New City around 205 PM EDT.
-Haverstraw, Nyack and Upper Nyack around 210 PM EDT.
-TORNADO...POSSIBLE HAIL...1.00IN WIND...60MPHalerts.weather.gov
+Expect wind damage to trees and power lines. * Locations impacted include New City, West Milford, Monsey, Ramsey, Ringwood, Pompton Lakes, Suffern, Sloatsburg, Bloomingdale, Greenwood Lake, Pomona, Upper Greenwood Lake, Spring Valley, Wyckoff and Oakland.
+HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0